-FAYETTEVILLE, Ark. — A franchisor of Golden Corral restaurants accused of discrimination was denied summary judgment on Nov.
-12 by an Arkansas federal judge, who found evidence that the firing of a server with human immunodeficiency virus (HIV) could have been pretextual (Jimmy Davis v.
-Golden Partners Inc., No. 18-5188, W.D.
-Ark., 2019 U.S. Dist.
-LEXIS 195763).
+FAYETTEVILLE, Ark. — A franchisor of Golden Corral restaurants and a former server at one of its chains on Dec.
+9 settled their dispute in Arkansas federal court over allegations that the server’s firing was based upon discrimination for having human immunodeficiency virus (HIV) (Jimmy Davis v.
+Golden Partners, Inc., No. 18-5188, W.D.
+Ark.).

 SAN FRANCISCO — The Ninth Circuit U.S. Court of Appeals on Dec.
 11 denied a petition for rehearing or rehearing en banc following an Oct.
 1 decision in which a split panel held that McDonald’s Inc. and its subsidiaries aren’t a joint employer of franchised locations’ workers and can’t be held liable for overtime claims (Guadalupe Salazar, et al. v.
 McDonald’s Corp., et al., No. 17-15673, 9th Cir.; 2019 U.S. App.
 LEXIS 36683).